-Although not as dangerous as other forms of asbestos, Chrysotile (white asbestos) is classed as a carcinogen and therefore it is dangerous and there is serious risk of developing a life threatening illness.
+Although not as dangerous as other forms of asbestos, Chrysotile (white asbestos) is classed as a carcinogen and therefore it is dangerous and there is a serious risk of developing a life-threatening illness.

 Therefore, people should treat chrysotile asbestos with the same level of concern as with other forms of asbestos.

-Some organisations do still insist that white asbestos (chrysotile) isn’t dangerous to human health at all.
+Some organisations still insist that white asbestos (chrysotile) isn’t dangerous to human health at all.

 However, we would say, along with many other experts, that ALL forms of asbestos are dangerous and hazardous to health, and as such, asbestos should be banned in all countries.